geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 #### SSH Keys:

-For testing purposes you can you your own ssh keys.
+For testing purposes you can use your own ssh keys.
 But for production please ask for the go ssh keys.
 /tmp/go-ssh.pub
 /tmp/go-ssh